davemo88/rust-fade/README.md

 # rust-fade
-vim syntax rules and colorscheme for rust, building on official rust.vim
+vim syntax rules and colorscheme for rust

 ## install
-e.g. with vim-plug
-`Plug 'davemo88/rust-fade'`

-official rust.vim
+use e.g. vim-plug and make sure also have the official rust.vim
-`Plug 'rust-lang/rust.vim'`